sveneisenschmidt/pilight/README.md

 $sender->send($device);
 ```

 You can add the *pilight-send* executable to your sudoers configuration to make it callable via sudo without the need to enter a password.
-In case your *pilight-send* needs to be called via sudo you can get some unexpected output during runtime.
+ThisIn case your *pilight-send* needs to be called via sudo you can get some unexpected output during runtime.

 ```bash
 $ sudo nano /etc/sudoers.d/pilight